 For the leaner, more fat-resistant PCOS types, you do have to watch a constant cortisol push from exercise.
 You’ll tolerate the metabolic conditioning and HIIT worse than your heavier-type counterparts.
 You’ll do well with heavier weights, 2-3 x per week, and a lot of walking.

 To learn more or get my strength training templates and guide to how to adjust for all these hormone issues, you can use the code PCOSDIVA for my guide to training for your hormones for just $25.
 Find out more here.

 Now before you rush off to the gym to manipulate your hormones and PCOS, I want to take a minute to remind you of something I’ve learned the hard way: embrace the body you have.

-You’ve got PCOS, and that often comes with it a certain amount of wishing your body were different.
+You’ve got PCOS, and that often comes with it a certain amount of wishing your body was different.
 I share my journey with that here – I hope it’s helpful.